InformaticsMatters/bandr-ansible/README.md

 When you're done, use kubectl to delete the Pod.

 ## Recovery (of a database)
+You can run the `site-recovery.yaml` playbook to recover data.
+What you need to do depends on your specific situation but typically you'll need to set suitable kubernetes and AWS/S3 variables: -

     export K8S_AUTH_HOST=https://????
     export K8S_AUTH_API_KEY=????
     export K8S_AUTH_VERIFY_SSL=false

+    export AWS_ACCESS_KEY_ID=????
+    export AWS_SECRET_ACCESS_KEY=????

+And then run the playbook with your chosen parameters: -

+    ansible-playbook -e @parameters.yaml site-recovery.yaml

 ## Testing
 To test this repository (Normally done via GitHib Actions)